uasal/uasal.github.io/_posts/2025-02-15-Integrating-Sphere-build-process.md

 - The optical fiber is pointed at the sensor from an arbitrary distance. **Broadband (400 - 2200 nm) light** was used.
 - The sensor captures an image at **3 ms exposure**, yielding an image within its dynamic range.
 - Astropy is used to **calculate the average signal** from the image.
-- The fraction of the light cone surface at the sensor plane covered by the sensor is taken as **k**.
+- The fraction of the surface of the light cone at the sensor plane that the sensor covers is taken as **k**.
-- Then, **input flux × k = i**, where **i** is the flux required to illuminate the sensor to the measured average signal.
+- Then, **input flux × k = i**, where **i** is the flux required to illuminate the sensor to the average signal measured.
 - A second image is taken **through the integrating sphere** at the same exposure time.
 - The ratio between the average signal with and without the integrating sphere is **r**.
 - The fraction of the output port covered by the sensor is **f**.